anegg0/doc.palm.readthedocs/docs/HowTo/Integrate-With-Bridge.md

     The bridge's handler will need access to the synthetic contract's `mint()` function.

-    We recommend using [role-based access controls](https://docs.openzeppelin.com/contracts/3.x/access-control) to avoid granting admin functions to the bridge address.
+    We recommend using [role-based access controls](https://docs.openzeppelin.com/contracts/3.x/access-control) to do this, and it also helps to avoid granting full admin functions to the bridge address.

     You can set granular rights that only set controls on the `mint()`function.